-Hawaii wildfires: More than 1,000 still missing as search continues
+Maui fires: More than 1,000 still missing as search continues

 More than 1,000 people still remain unaccounted for after a wildfire ripped through Hawaiian town of Lahaina two weeks ago, officials said.